elchin-jafar/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 3 - print lowercase alphabet but q,e by their ASCII values <br />
 4 - print numbers in range 0-98 in decimal and hexadecimal values <br />
 5 - print numbers in range 00-99 <br />
+6 - print different combination of all 2digit numbers <br />